 Activity 2: How do you make a tissue dance?
 Put a little boogie in it! 😂 If your child likes that joke, they’re going to love this tissue dance party game.

 Activity 3: You made it!
 We hope that you are so proud of yourself and your child.
 (We know we are!)
-Present your child with our last day of Learn + Live certificate for 2020/2021 and do this celebration dance to officially cap off the year.
-And here’s a “last day of school” sign if you take any photos!
+Print and present your child with this end-of-year certificate to acknowledge all they have accomplished through the year.
+(We also have this editable version if you are familiar with Canva!)
+Finally, do this celebration dance to officially cap off the year.

 Psst!
 If you post your video or pictures, please tag us @learnandliveletter and use the hashtag #learnandliveletter so we can celebrate along with you!